 EE 99.
 Advanced Work in Electrical Engineering.
 Units to be arranged.
 Special problems relating to electrical engineering will be arranged.
 For undergraduates; students should consult with their advisers.
 Graded pass/fail.

 EE 111.
-Signals, Systems, and Transforms.
+Signal-Processing Systems and Transforms.
 9 units (3-0-6); first term.
-Prerequisites: Ma 1, Ma 2.
-EE 45 recommended.
-An introduction to continuous and discrete time signals and systems.
-Study of the Fourier transform, Fourier series, the Laplace transform, Z-transforms, and the fast Fourier transform as applied in electrical engineering.
-Various types of systems, with emphasis on linear and time invariant systems.
-Transfer functions, difference and differential equations, state space representations, system realizations with block diagrams, and analysis of transient and steady state responses.
-Sampling theorems for analog to digital conversion.
-Instructor: Vaidyanathan.
+Prerequisites: Ma 1.
+An introduction to continuous and discrete time signals and systems with emphasis on digital signal processing systems.
+Study of the Fourier transform, Fourier series, z-transforms, and the fast Fourier transform as applied in electrical engineering.
+Sampling theorems for continuous to discrete-time conversion.
+Difference equations for digital signal processing systems, digital system realizations with block diagrams, analysis of transient and steady state responses, and connections to other areas in science and engineering.
+Instructors: Vaidyanathan.

 EE 112.
 Introduction to Digital Signal Processing.
 9 units (3-0-6); second term.
-Prerequisite: EE 111 or equivalent.
-Fundamentals of digital signal processing, digital representations, analog to digital conversions, fast Fourier transformation, digital filtering, filter structures, quantization and stability analysis, roundoff noise calculations, and applications in various areas.
+Prerequisites: EE 111 or equivalent.
+Math 3 recommended.
+Fundamentals of digital signal processing, digital filtering, recursive and non recursive filters, linear phase and minimum phase systems, digital filter structures, allpass filters and applications, quantization and stability analysis, round-off noise calculations, Nyquist and sub-Nyquist sampling, elements of multrirate signal processing, reconstruction of sparsely sampled signals, statistical signal processing and sensor array signal processing, and applications in various areas. .
+Offered 2015–16.
 Instructor: Vaidyanathan.
-Given in alternate years; offered 2012–13.

 EE 113.
 Feedback and Control Circuits.
-12 units (4-4-4); third term.
-Prerequisite: EE 45 or equivalent.
+9 units (3-3-3); third term.
+Prerequisites: EE 45 or equivalent.
 This class studies the design and implementation of feedback and control circuits.
 The course begins with an introduction to basic feedback circuits, using both op amps and transistors.
 These circuits are used to study feedback principles, including circuit topologies, stability, and compensation.
 Following this, basic control techniques and circuits are studied, including PID (Proportional-Integrated-Derivative) control, digital control, and fuzzy control.
 There is a significant laboratory component to this course, in which the student will be expected to design, build, analyze, test, and measure the circuits and systems discussed in the lectures.
-Instructor: George.
+Instructors: George.

-EE 114 ab.
+EE/MedE 114 ab.
 Analog Circuit Design.
-12 units (4-0-8); first, second terms.
-Prerequisites: EE 45 or equivalent, EE 114 a or equivalent.
+12 units (4-0-8); second, third terms.
+Prerequisites: EE 44 or equivalent.
 Analysis and design of analog circuits at the transistor level.
-Emphasis on intuitive design methods, quantitative performance measures, and practical circuit limitations.
+Emphasis on design-oriented analysis, quantitative performance measures, and practical circuit limitations.
 Circuit performance evaluated by hand calculations and computer simulations.
-Recommended for seniors and graduate students.
-First term deals with continuous time and amplitude signals; physics of bipolar and MOS transistors, low-frequency behavior of single-stage and multistage amplifiers, current sources, active loads, differential amplifiers, operational amplifiers, and supply and temperature independent biasing.
-Second term covers high-frequency response of amplifiers, feedback in electronic circuits, stability of feedback amplifiers, and noise in electronic circuits.
-A number of the following topics will be covered each year: translinear circuits, switched capacitor circuits, data conversion circuits (A/D and D/A), continuous-time Gm.C filters and phase locked loops.
-Not offered 2012–13.
+Recommended for juniors, seniors, and graduate students.
+Topics include: review of physics of bipolar and MOS transistors, low-frequency behavior of single-stage and multistage amplifiers, current sources, active loads, differential amplifiers, operational amplifiers, high-frequency circuit analysis using time- and transfer constants, high-frequency response of amplifiers, feedback in electronic circuits, stability of feedback amplifiers, and noise in electronic circuits, and supply and temperature independent biasing.
+A number of the following topics will be covered each year: trans-linear circuits, switched capacitor circuits, data conversion circuits (A/D and D/A), continuous-time Gm.C filters, phase locked loops, oscillators, and modulators.
+Instructors: Hajimiri.
+Offered 2015–16.

-EE 115 ab.
+EE/MedE 115.
 Micro-/Nano-scales Electro-Optics.
-9 units (3-0-6); first, third terms.
-Prerequisites: a: introductory electromagnetic class; APh 23 or APh 24. b: EE 151, EE 115a or consent of the instructor.
-The two-part course will cover various electro-optical phenomena and devices in the micro-/nano-scales.
-In Part A, we will discuss basic properties of light, imaging, aberrations, eyes, detectors, lasers, micro-optical components and systems, scalar diffraction theory, interference/interferometers, holography, waveguides, introduction to plasmonics and photonic crystals.
-In Part B, we will study advanced, more recent developments in micro-/nano-scale electro-optics.
-Topics include photonic crystals, plasmonics, metal optics, nanoscale detectors/lasers/switches/modulators, super-resolution imaging, near-field scanning microscopy, and various Raman techniques including surface-enhanced Raman scattering (SERS).
+9 units (3-0-6); first term.
+Prerequisites: Introductory electromagnetic class and consent of the instructor.
+The course will cover various electro-optical phenomena and devices in the micro-/nano-scales.
+We will discuss basic properties of light, imaging, aberrations, eyes, detectors, lasers, micro-optical components and systems, scalar diffraction theory, interference/interferometers, holography, dielectric/plasmonic waveguides, and various Raman techniques.
 Topics may vary.
-Instructor: Choo.
+Not offered 2015–16.

-EE 124.
+EE/MedE 124.
 Mixed-mode Integrated Circuits.
-9 units (3-0-6); third term.
-Prerequisite: EE 45 a or equivalent.
+9 units (3-0-6); first term.
+Prerequisites: EE 45 a or equivalent.
 Introduction to selected topics in mixed-signal circuits and systems in highly scaled CMOS technologies.
 Design challenges and limitations in current and future technologies will be discussed through topics such as clocking (PLLs and DLLs), clock distribution networks, sampling circuits, high-speed transceivers, timing recovery techniques, equalization, monitor circuits, power delivery, and converters (A/D and D/A).
 A design project is an integral part of the course.
-Instructor: Emami.
+Instructors: Emami.

 CS/EE/Ma 129 abc.
 Information and Complexity.
 9 units (3-0-6) first, second terms; (1-4-4) third term.
 For course description, see Computer Science.

 EE/CS/EST 135.
 Power System Analysis.
-9 units (3-0-6); second term.
-Prerequisites: EE 44, Ma 2a, or equivalent.
+9 units (3-3-3); second term.
+Prerequisites: EE 44, Ma 2, or equivalent.
 Phasor representation, 3-phase transmission system, per-phase analysis; power system modeling, transmission line, transformer, generator; network matrix, power flow solution, optimal power flow; Swing equation, stability, protection; demand response, power markets.
-Instructor: Low.
+Instructors: Low.

 CS/EE 143.
 Communication Networks.
 9 units (3-3-3).
 For course description, see Computer Science.